-The ruling body was based upon a real proletarian democracy, providing for the recall of unsatisfactory representatives, abolishing special allowances, paying all state officials the wages of workers, and realising that "ideal of all bourgeois revolutions cheap government by eliminating the two largest items of expenditure - the army and the bureaucracy."

-The parliamentarism of the bourgeois society was smashed and the Commune transformed itself into a "working corporation, legislative and executive at one and the same time," and held itself up to the provinces of France as the mirror of their own future.
-Church and State were separated, ecclesiastical property was confiscated and all education secularised.
+The ruling body was based upon a real proletarian democracy, providing for the recall of unsatisfactory representatives, abolishing special allowances, paying all state officials the wages of workers, and realizing that "ideal of all bourgeois revolutions cheap government by eliminating the two largest items of expenditure-the army and the bureaucracy."
+The parliamentarism of the bourgeois society was smashed and the Commune transformed itself into a 'working corporation legislative and executive at one and the same time," and held itself up to the provinces of France as the mirror of their own future.
+Church and State were separated, ecclesiastical property was confiscated and all education secularized.

 The pawned property and furniture of the workers were returned, the workers were relieved of the payment of the overdue rents, it abolished the sickening piety of charity and "relief," and resumed the pay of the National Guard.
-Through Frankel, the Internationalist delegate of labour, it took its first steps, however few and unclear, to destroy the system of capitalist production and socialise it by turning it over to the trade unions; to ameliorate the conditions of the workers; to enforce a "fair wage" proviso in Commune contracts and abolish the abominable system of fines and garnisheeing of wages by employers; it planned the institution of the eight-hour day.

-Its internationalist character was testified to by the Hungarian, Frankel's presence as delegate of labour, Durabrowski and Wroblewskl, the Poles, in the defence.
+Thru Frankel, the Internationalist delegate of labor, it took its first steps, however few and unclear, to destroy the system of capitalist production and socialize it by turning it over to the trade unions; to ameliorate the conditions of the workers; to enforce a "fair wage" proviso in Commune contracts and abolish the abominable system of fines and garnisheeing of wages by employers; it planned the institution of the eight-hour day.
+Its internationalist character was testified to by the Hungarian, Frankel's presence as delegate of labor, Dombrowski and Wroblewski, the Poles, in the defense.